DangerCove/dangercove.com/source/_posts/2013-05-15-porthole-update-v130-v131.markdown

 That's about it for the manjor changes, fixes and updates.
 Apart from those I also made sure windows that are open (Preferences, License Window, Embedded Store) are pulled to the front when the menu bar icon is clicked, making it easier to see where they are.

-The text on the buttons and menu items is more consistent, and the <a href="http://ux.stackexchange.com/questions/9544/what-is-the-significance-of-the-three-dots-on-menus-and-buttons-and-how-to" target="_blank">ellipsis</a> make more sense now.
+The text on the buttons and menu items is more consistent, and the [ellipsis](http://ux.stackexchange.com/questions/9544/what-is-the-significance-of-the-three-dots-on-menus-and-buttons-and-how-to) make more sense now.

-Stay tuned to see what's up for the next update, follow me on <a href="http://twitter.com/dangercove" target="_blank">Twitter</a> and <a href="http://facebook.com/dangercove" target="_blank">Facebook</a>.
+Stay tuned to see what's up for the next update, follow me on [Twitter](http://twitter.com/dangercove) and [Facebook](http://facebook.com/dangercove).

 You can read more about Porthole on [http://getporthole.com](http://getporthole.com).
-<div><a href="http://getporthole.com/download" class="btn btn-large btn-primary" target="_blank">Download the Free Trial</a> or <a href="https://sites.fastspring.com/dangercove/instant/porthole" class="btn btn-large btn-success" target="_blank">Purchase a License</a></div>
+<div><a href="http://getporthole.com/download" class="btn btn-large btn-primary">Download the Free Trial</a> or <a href="https://sites.fastspring.com/dangercove/instant/porthole" class="btn btn-large btn-success">Purchase a License</a></div>